 The first is part of a test I was doing with the Sony a7S II in S-Log3 mode.
 In this video, I used the S-Log3 color space, with S-Gamut3.Cine gamma.
 White Balance was set to Daylight.

 The second is a piece I shot for my personal portfolio and was graded entirely in FilmConvert.

-FilmConvert has what I think is a blockbuster of a software package.
+FilmConvert is a blockbuster of a software package.
 It’s easy enough to use for beginners, yet offers enough tools to keep demanding pros happy.
-You’ll likely do a bit of final touchup with custom curves after you lay this effect down if you fall into the latter category, but I’ve walked away without adjusting anything at all and been happy with the results.
+You’ll likely do a bit of touch-up with custom curves after you lay this effect down if you fall into the latter category.
+But I’ve walked away without adjusting anything at all and been happy with the results.

-The guys who work on FilmConvert seem passionate about their software, and their customer service is top-notch, too.
-As an example, I worked with one of them over email to isolate a problem with using the OFX version with DaVinci Resolve and actually found an issue with the version of DaVinci Resolve that was distributed from the Mac App Store as a result (thanks, Sandboxing).
+FilmConvert seem passionate about their software and their customer service is top-notch, too.
+As an example, I worked with someone over email to isolate a problem with using the OFX version with DaVinci Resolve and actually found an issue with the version of DaVinci Resolve that was distributed from the Mac App Store as a result (thanks, Sandboxing).

 Bottom line: is it worth the $299?

 - Field Report: The Fuji X-T2 - January 5, 2017

 - Field Report: Sony a7RII, a7SII In-Camera S-Log2 4K Samples - March 10, 2016

 - Field Report: Sony a7S II S-Log2 vs S-Log3 Test - January 27, 2016